🐾 Complete Guide to Pet Ownership Costs in the UK

 ⚠️ Insurance Limitations

-Most pet insurance has an excess (£50-£150 per condition), doesn't cover pre-existing conditions, and may cap payouts.
-Read the fine print carefully.
+Most pet insurance has an excess (£50-£150 per condition), won't touch pre-existing conditions, and may cap payouts.
+Read every word of that fine print.
+Seriously.

 3. Higher Rent or Deposits